Diad

 Within the muscle tissue of animals and humans, contraction and relaxation of the muscle cells (myocytes) is a highly regulated and rhythmic process.
 In cardiomyocytes, or cardiac muscle cells, muscular contraction takes place due to movement at a structure referred to as the diad, sometimes spelled "dyad."
-The dyad is the connection of transverse- tubules (t-tubules) and the junctional sarcoplasmic reticulum (jSR).
+The diad is the connection of transverse-tubules (t-tubules) and the junctional sarcoplasmic reticulum (jSR).
 Like skeletal muscle contractions, Calcium (Ca2+) ions are required for polarization and depolarization through a voltage-gated calcium channel.
 The rapid influx of calcium into the cell signals for the cells to contract.
 When the calcium intake travels through an entire muscle, it will trigger a united muscular contraction.
 This process is known as excitation-contraction coupling.
 This contraction pushes blood inside the heart and from the heart to other regions of the body.